aalto-ics-kepaco/metaCCA-matlab/README.md

 example.m demonstrates the usage of metaCCA.
 Test files are provided.

+Please cite the following paper when using the software:
 [*metaCCA: Summary statistics-based multivariate meta-analysis <br />
 of genome-wide association studies using canonical correlation analysis.*](http://biorxiv.org/content/early/2015/07/16/022665)
 <br />